qemus/qemu-arm/readme.md

 - Docker or Podman on a Linux host with KVM support.
 - Docker Desktop or Podman (Desktop) on Windows 11 with nested virtualization enabled.
-- At least 1 GB of available RAM.
-- At least 4 GB of free disk space.

 > [!NOTE]
 > Docker Desktop on Linux, macOS, and Windows 10 does not currently provide KVM access to containers and is therefore not supported.